-- Note 1: The method of investment is divided into the following four categories - Remittance from third-region companies to invest in Mainland China.
-Through the establishment of third-region companies then investing in Mainland China.

-- (3) Through transferring the investment to third-region existing companies then investing in Mainland China.
-(4) Other methods: EX: delegated investments. - Note 2: Amount of investment income (loss) was recognized base on:
+The method of myestment is divided into the following four categories: (1) Remittance from third-region companies to invest in Mainland China.
+(2) Through the establishment of third-region companies then investing in Mainland China.
+(3) Through transferring the investment to third-region existing companies then investing in Mainland China.
+(4) Other methods: EX: delegated investments.

-(1) There is no investment income for the preparatory case. - (1) Inere is no investment income for the preparatory case.
-(2) Investment gains and losses were based on three basic:

-a.
-The financial statements audited by an international accounting firm that has a cooperative relationship with accounting firms of the Republic of China.

-b.
-The financial statements audited by the auditors of the parent company.
+(4) Other menods: E.X. decigated investments.
+(5) Other menods: E.X. decigated investments.
+(6) There is no investment income (loss) was recognized base on: (1) There is no investment income for the preparatory case.
+(2) Investment gains and losses were based on three basis: a.
+The financial statements audited by an international accounting firm that has a cooperative relationship with accounting firms of the Republic of China. b.
+The financial statements audited by the auditors of the parent company. c.

-c.
 Others: the financial statements audited by the auditors of the local accounting firm, and the working papers were reviewed by the auditors of the parent company.

-Note 3: The transactions within the Group were eliminated in the consolidated financial statements.
+Note 3: The transactions within the Group were eliminated in the consolidated financial statements

-Note 2: The Company holds the shares in subsidiaries Nankyo Japan Co. totaling 3 shares

-Note 3: All intercompany accounts and transactions are eliminated